Faculty Research Grants

 Check out the program guidelines and application requirements webpage for more details

-Dr. Joseph Stukey and Dr. Virginia McDonough: "Discovery and Functional Investigation of Cytotoxic Phage Genes, a Faculty-Student Collarborative Project"
+Dr. Joseph Stukey and Dr. Virginia McDonough: "Discovery and Functional Investigation of Cytotoxic Phage Genes, a Faculty-Student Collaborative Project"

 Dr. Emilie Dykstra Goris: "Oxytocin Receptor Gene as a Candidate Gene Apathy Among Persons with Alzheimer Disease"

-Matthew Smith: "Thermally Reversible Polymers for Patterning Self-Oscillating Gels"
+Dr. Matthew Smith: "Thermally Reversible Polymers for Patterning Self-Oscillating Gels", full proposal

 Dr. Edward Hansen: "International Research Experience for Hope Students: Geologic Mapping in Holland Province, Sweden"

-Brian Yurk and Greg Murray: "Modeling Rainforest Pioneer Populations in Treefall Gaps of the Monteverde, Costa Rica Cloud Forest"
+Brian Yurk and Greg Murray: "Modeling Rainforest Pioneer Populations in Treefall Gaps of the Monteverde, Costa Rica Cloud Forest", full proposal